nglgzz/dots/README.md

 media with UEFI mode enabled, and then run the one liner in [this gist](https://gist.github.com/nglgzz/4bf8bc1a53a126ecf555f942dc05102f).

-The script will show you the available devices and ask you in which one you want to install Arch.
-Once you choose it will delete everything on it, and create 3 partitions: boot, swap (double the size of your ram), and primary (all the remaining space).
+The script will show you the available devices and ask you in which one you want to install Arch. **Once you choose it will delete everything on it**, and create 3 partitions: boot, swap (double the size of your ram), and primary (all the remaining space).
 Later it will ask for hostname and root password.